talrey/CreateDeco/README.md

  \+ instead, vanilla red bricks can now be made into Deco's variants
  \+ added a new, redder brick called Scarlet, from red dye
  \+ added mesh fencing for the seven metal types
+ \+ added catwalks for the seven metal types
  \* adjusted changelog to put recent on top
  \* netherite items won't burn in lava now
  \* netherite and zinc sheets should be tagged now